theofidry/LaravelYaml/doc/services.md

 }
 ```

 Which is as you can see much more verbose.
-There is also a number of subtilities:
+There is also a number of subtleties:

 - `%app.locale%` refers to a parameter value, but it can be a parameter declared
   under the `parameters` namespace, a Laravel configuration value or an